rpdistiso/fedora-scripts/README.md

 # fedora-scripts
-A collection of scripts for fresh Fedora installs
+A collection of scripts for fresh Fedora CoreOS installs